Cloudxtreme/training_material/public_training/ops/schedule.markdown

 # Objectives

-- deploy and tune a Riak cluster
+- Deploy and tune a Riak cluster
-- identify a monitoring strategy
+- Identify a monitoring strategy
-- identify and respond to common problem scenarios
+- Identify and respond to common problem scenarios
-- set up backups and multi-datacenter replication
+- Set up backups and multi-datacenter replication

 ^Mention feedback again -- we'll ask if they felt we achieved these things